jteerice/jteerice.github.io/_posts/2020-03-19-easy-phish.md

 ---
 layout: post
-title: HackTheBox - Easy Phish
+title: HackTheBox - Easy Phish (Active)
 ---
 Easy Phish is an active challenge, so I will keep my solution offline until the challenge is retired.